techlahoma/board_meetings/2017/02_february.md

 * Alcohol Policy for Techlahoma Events
 * Point of Sale system
   * $500 earmarked for purchasing a card reader for Techlahoma event space
+* Techlahoma Hack Night
+  * First Tuesday of the month, in sync with Tulsa Web Dev's Hack night
+  * Little to no costs to run

 ## President's Report